leon4rd/test/README.md

-## Coffee has a tough time at my house, every morning it gets mugged.
+## How does a dyslexic poet write?
+Inverse.